sdemi/drupal-docs/README.md

-For this documentation, we have picked Visual Studeio Code editor.
+For this documentation, we have picked Visual Studio Code editor.
 It is a small based IDE that gives all the features a modern Drupal developer's needs.
 It's free and it has decent documentation online.

 * Drupal presentation slides (private access)
   * [Why Drupal?](https://github.com/sdemi/drupal-docs-private/blob/master/slides-why-drupal.pptx)